lejubila/rfidDaemon/rfidScripts/README.txt

-Create this directory scripts that must be run to the code reading RFID.
+Create in this folder the scripts to run after a code has been read RFID code.
-The name of the script must be in the form:
+The script name must be in the following format:

 rfid-code.sh